microsoft/Build25-LAB324/lab/Workshop Instructions/05_Multimodal_Interfaces.md

 ## Real time-audio interactions

-By integrating the **gpt-4o-realtime-preview** model, users can interact with the platform using voice commands, making the shopping experience more engaging and accessible.
+By integrating the **gpt-4o-min-realtime-preview** model, users can interact with the platform using voice commands, making the shopping experience more engaging and accessible.

-1. Navigate back to **Playgrounds** and select **try Real-time audio playground** and set the deployment to **gpt-4o-realtime-preview**
+1. Navigate back to **Playgrounds** and select **try Audio playground** and set the deployment to **gpt-4o-min-realtime-preview**

 2. Update the **model instructions box** with the following: